daniel-covelli/senior-thesis/README.md

 <img src="images/fig_1_4.jpeg" alt="trends" width="600" title="Divergent Recommendation Trends for the Three Bots"/>

-Across 5 steps of the random walks, the three bots received increasingly different video recommendations.
+Across the 5 random-walk steps, the three bots received increasingly different video recommendations.
 The Right Bot recieved recommendations that were increasingly more conservative, as measured by polarization score.
 The Left Bot recieved recommendations that were increasingly liberal and the Neutral Bot recieved recommendations that were slightly liberal but overwhelmingly apolitical.

 For more see \[[4](images/fig_2_5.jpeg 'Recommendation Trends Across All Trials')\]